 Expanding Our Reach

-To date, we have created bespoke Box commissions with some of the world's largest cultural institutions, like the British Museum, the Victoria and Albert Museum, and the Smithsonian Institution, and while we wish to continue providing commissions, we also want to broaden the reach of Museum in a Box by letting anyone make one.
+To date, we have created bespoke Box commissions with some of the world's largest cultural institutions, like the British Museum, the Victoria and Albert Museum, and the Smithsonian Institution.
+We’ll carry on doing that, but also want to find a way to let people on more limited budgets join in.

 In June 2018, we put out an open call for people who would like to participate in a co-design pilot, and got an amazing response!
 We now have a list of 40 different individuals and organisations around the world who are ready for us to send them a kit.
 Here's a map so you can see where they are: